-This is where not only was I enjoying learning various woodworking techniques but discovered my love for metal!
-I began by learning welding then moving into bronze and aluminium casting.
+My Fine Art Degree is where I enjoyed learning various woodworking techniques but discovered my love for metal!
+I began this love by learning to weld, then moving into bronze and aluminium casting.
 My degree work was based on body modification whereby I cast large piercing objects to stretch walls and floors.
+Finally graduating with a Fine Art Sculpture Degree in 1997.

-Whilst I was travelling not only did my cultural experiences enrich, I discovered Blacksmithing at which point I went on to study at Hereford College.
+Whilst I was travelling not only did my cultural experiences enrich, I discovered Blacksmithing at which point I went on to study at Hereford College, whereby I graduated as a Blacksmith in 2001

 My sculptural techniques have become technically proficient due to the Blacksmithing which has also complemented my Art practise.